tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

     - Create the same work-flow in both teams;
     - Set-up Continuous Integration in both teams;
     - Circulate developers in both teams, as means to sharing and spreading knowledge;
-    - Distil each model individually;
+    - Distill each model individually;
     - Start merging the core domain, doing it as fast as possible, prioritizing it above most new development, so we don’t lose the momentum.
 Beware not to leave out any specialized functionality needed by the users;
     - As the Shared Kernel grows, increase the integration frequency until we have continuous integration;
     - The goal is to, in the end, have one big team, or two small teams who circulate members and do continuous integration.